shadab75420/RazorProductAppDemo/README.md

 # RazorProductApp

-A simple ASP.NET Core Razor Pages application demonstrating **complex model binding with collections**.
+An ASP.NET Core Razor Pages application demonstrating advanced concepts including **complex model binding, partial views, and custom routing**.

 ---

 ## Overview

-This project demonstrates how to:

-* Bind a complex model (Product) in Razor Pages
+This project is developed as part of a coding assignment to demonstrate key features of Razor Pages:

-* Handle collections (List of Categories)
+* Complex model binding with collections
-* Accept user input through forms
-* Display a list of submitted products dynamically
+* Reusable UI using partial views
+* Custom routing with route parameters

 ---